infinotiver/mind-sink/README.md

 # Mind Sink
 ![Demo of Mind Sink Dashboard](https://raw.githubusercontent.com/infinotiver/mind-sink/refs/heads/main/frontend/public/dashboard.png)

 Mind Sink is a simple, ad-free web application designed to help users organize and showcase their creative inspirations without distractions.
-With no infinite scrolling, it ensures a focused and streamlined experience.
+With no infinite scrolling and algorithims, it ensures a focused and streamlined experience.
 Users can create boards (sinks), add items (images, links, etc.), and tag them for better organization.

 ## Features